Faiz0developer/Triweb-Learning/README.md

 Promise: Learn and imlement Promise.
 I get to know how promise work and how to handler resolve and reject promise using then and catch respectively.Also implement then chaining and get to know how event loop works.

 day-4 -->>

 Iterator: Learn new concept Iterator.
 Got to know how iterator works, why it is useful, what iterables are.
 Implement this in code as well.

 Generator: Generator is another form of iterator.
 Implement generator functions.
 Got to know how generator works, how generator is different from normal function.

+Project -1 : Make a project using different concepts of javacript.
+In this project, user can add its name and can also deletet it.
+User can move his/her name in red box by clicking on 'Move to Red', in green box by clicking on 'Move to Green', in blue box by clicking on 'Move to Blue', in yellow box by clicking on 'Move to Yellow'.

+Add validation to HTML form: I add basic validation to html form using DOM manipulation in javascript.